Three-dimensional Riemannian manifolds with circulant structures: Abstract

 \section{Abstract}

-We consider a class of $3$-dimensional Riemannian manifolds $M$ with a circulant metric $g$ and a circulant affinor $q$.
-We have that the third degree of $q$ is the identity and $q$ is accordant with $g$.
-In a manifold in such class we get some curvature properties.
+We consider a $3$-dimensional Riemannian manifold $M$ with two circulant structures -- a metric $g$ and an endomorphism $q$ whose third power is identity.
+The structure $q$ is compatible with $g$ such that an isometry is induced in any tangent space of $M$.
+We obtain some curvature properties of this manifold $(M, g, q)$ and give an explicit example of such a manifold.